 - F. Content of patient notifications.
-The notification shall include all of the following, to the extent possible: - 1.
-A brief description of what happened, including the date of the breach and the date of the discovery of the breach. - 2.
-A description of the types of unencrypted/unsecured health information involved in the breach (e.g., full name, SSN, date of birth, etc.). - 3.
-Any steps patients should take to protect themselves from potential harm resulting from the breach. - 4.
-A brief description of what the state entity is doing to investigate the breach, to mitigate harm to the patients, and to protect against further breaches. - 5.
-The contact procedures for patients to ask questions, or learn additional information, which shall include a toll-free telephone number, an email address, web site, or postal address. - 6.
-The name and contact information of the reporting state entity. - 7.
-Whether the notification was delayed as a result of a law enforcement investigation. - The toll-free telephone numbers and addresses of the major credit reporting agencies, if the breach exposed a social security number, driver's license, or California identification card number.
-[45 C.F.R. §164.404(c)(1); CA Civil Code §1798.29; CA SIMM §5340A] - G. Timing of patient notifications.
-Breach notifications shall be made in accordance with the following: - A state entity that is a clinic, health facility, home health agency, or hospice, licensed by the California Department of Public Health (CDPH), must send a breach notification to the following no later than fifteen (15) days after the breach has been detected: - a.
+The notification shall be written in plain language and titled "Notice of Data Breach."
+The overall format of the notice shall call attention to the nature and significance of the information, titles and headings will be clear and conspicuously displayed as well the text of the notice will be no smaller than 10-point type.
+The notice shall include all of the following, to the extent possible, using the prescribed headings: - 1.
+Using the title "What Happended" provide a brief description of what happened, including the date of the breach and the date of the discovery of the breach.
+As well, include whether the notification was delayed as a result of a law enforcement investigation. - Using the title "What Information Was Involved" provide a description of the types of unencrypted/unsecured health information involved in the breach (e.g., full name, SSN, date of birth, etc.). - 3.
+Using the title "What You Can Do" advice on any steps patients should take to protect themselves from potential harm resulting from the breach.
+Also, provide the toll-free telephone numbers and addresses of the major credit reporting agencies, if the breach exposed a social security number, driver's license, or California identification card number. - 4.
+Using the title "What We Are Doing" provide a brief description of what the state entity is doing to investigate the breach, to mitigate harm to the patients, and to protect against further breaches. - 5.
+Using the title "For More Information" provide the name and contact information of the reporting state entity. - 6.
+Additional information can be provided, such as the contact procedures for patients to ask questions, or learn additional information, which shall include a toll-free telephone number, an email address, web site, or postal address.

+[45 C.F.R. §164.404(c)(1); CA Civil Code §1798.29; CA SIMM §5340A]

+- G. Timing of notifications.
+Breach notifications shall be made in accordance with the following: - 1.
+A state entity that is a clinic, health facility, home health agency, or hospice, licensed by the California Department of Public Health (CDPH), must send a breach notification to the following no later than fifteen (15) days after the breach has been detected: - a.
 CDPH - b.
-California Department of Health Care Services - c.
-The affected patient or patient's representative - 2.
-All other state entities must send a breach notification without unreasonable delay and, in no case, later than 60 calendar days after discovery of a breach.
+The affected patient or patient's representative

+2. All other state entities must send a breach notification without unreasonable delay and, in no case, later than 60 calendar days after discovery of a breach.